GalaxyGate/guides/docs/hosting/discord/python.md

 In this article you will learn:

-* What is needed to host a Python Bot.
+* What is needed to host a discord.py Bot.
-* How to make bot run after closing SSH session.
+* How to keep the bot running after closing the SSH session.

 In this article, we assume that: